Code-Institute-Submissions/fresh-box-mp1/README.md

 #### User 1:

-Discovered this website through adveritising, has heard of similar companies providing similar services.

-- New user, wants to see what types of boxes are on offer and I want to learn about the business, what their goals are and what type of product they offer.
+User has discovered this website through adveritising, and is looking to use a food delivery service.
+They are aware of other services, but has come across this site.
+They are a desktop user.

 - This will be achieved by adding the box contents to the landing page.
-It will show the boxes on offer and that the first box is free.
+They are shown a bright, colourful display of healthy food, as well as the company name and slogan.

+- They see the first paragraph and is drawn to the word FREE, as the design makes it appear bold to the user.
+This is also next to the word 'here' in a different colour, which leads them straight to the order page, encouraging orders.

 ![User 1 screenshot of index page](/screenshots/user-1-screenshot.png)

 This is the first page the user sees.
 It shows the business goals, their environment concern and a brief description of the food boxes they provide.
+AS they are a desktop user, they are able to see brief details of the box, and if they click onto a box they will be taken to the boxes page.

 #### User 2:

 - Mobile User.
-Returning user who hasn't already ordered and wants to explore the box contents from the landing page.
+A returning user who hasn't already ordered and wants to explore the box contents from the landing page again before they make a decision on whether they want to order or not.

 - The landing page shows a short description of the box contents via a more info button.
 The button only displays on the lower resolution screens.
+They can then be taken to the boxes page where more information on the box contents is given.
+They can then navigate to the order now page and easily fill out the form.
+On each page there is a link to get to the boxes page, or the order now page.

 ![User 2 screenshot of index page boxes](/screenshots/user-2-screenshot.png)

 As the majority of users are using mobiles or tablets to view webpages, it is important to provide ways in which they can view the same content as desktop users.
 When a resolution size reaches a certain point.
 The More Info button will show them the box info.
+This can be deactivated to regain real estate.

 #### User 3: